A Categorical Framework for Learning Generalised Tree Automata: Generalised Tree Automata

 \begin{example}[Unordered tree automata] Consider the finite powerset functor $\fpow \colon \cat{Set} \to \cat{Set}$, mapping a set to its finite subsets.
 The corresponding free $\fpow$-monad maps a set $X$ to the set of finitely-branching unordered trees with nodes in $X$.
 Automata over $\fpow$, with output set $O = 2$ and finite $I$, accept sets of such trees.
-Note that unordered trees can be seen as trees over a ranked alphabet $\Gamma = \{ \mathfrak{s}_i \mid i \in \mathbb{N}\}$, where $\arity(\mathfrak{s}_i) = i$, satisfying equations that collapse duplicate branches and identify lists of branches up to permutations. \end{example} Automata in these examples are algebras for endofunctors with the following properties: they are \emph{strongly finitary}~\cite{adamek2003}---i.e., they preserve finite sets; and they preserve weak pullbacks.
-In this section we will show that the conditions listed at the end of Section~\ref{sec:alg} can be satisfied for all automata over strongly finitary, weak-pullback-preserving endofunctors $F$, with a finite input set $I$.
-For the rest of this section we assume these properties for $F$ and $I$.
+Note that unordered trees can be seen as trees over a ranked alphabet $\Gamma = \{ \mathfrak{s}_i \mid i \in \mathbb{N}\}$, where $\arity(\mathfrak{s}_i) = i$, satisfying equations that collapse duplicate branches and identify lists of branches up to permutations. \end{example} Automata in these examples are algebras for endofunctors with the following properties: they are \emph{strongly finitary}~\cite{adamek2003}---i.e., they are finitary and preserve finite sets---and they preserve weak pullbacks.
+We turn these into a global assumption, used in several places; in particular, that $F$ is strongly finitary is used to guarantee the existence of finite counterexamples. \begin{assumption} In the remainder we take $\cat{C} = \cat{Set}$ with the (surjective, injective) factorisation system, assume $F$ is strongly finitary and preserves weak pullbacks, and $I$ finite. \end{assumption} If the target automaton $\aut_\mathsf{t}$ is finite, the algorithm terminates by \autoref{thm:termination}.

-In particular, in Section~\ref{ssec:contextual-wrappers} we instantiate wrappers to ones with a specific format, which make use of \emph{contexts} to generalise string concatenation to trees, and we show how these wrapper can be computed, whereupon we develop procedures for local closedness (Section~\ref{sec:setlocalclosedness}) and local consistency (Section~\ref{sec:setlocalconsistency}).
-Section~\ref{sec:sethypotheses} covers the representation of the associated hypotheses, and we conclude by identifying a set of suitable (finite) counterexamples in Section~\ref{sec:setcounterexamples}.
+\tobias{In \autoref{thm:termination}, we assume that they have finitely many subobjects, is that not the same?} \matteo{Yes.
+Just reminding the reader that we (need to) assume a finite target automaton.}

+We start with the central notion of \emph{contextual wrapper}, a specific form of wrapper using contexts to generalise string concatenation to trees.
+We then show that contextual wrappers enable effective procedures for local closedness and consistency, and for computing hypotheses.
+Moreover, they can always be updated via finite counterexamples.
+Altogether, this makes the ingredients of our abstract algorithm concrete for generalised tree automata.